 13. Watch your favorite movies

 Whether you want to stream classic movies or today’s biggest blockbusters, free websites let you watch whatever you’re craving ASAP.
-Instead of sinking $10 a month into each streaming service, try these popular alternatives to Netflix or Hulu.
+Try these popular alternatives to Netflix or Hulu instead of sinking $10 a month into each streaming service.

 14. Streaming TV